📍Frankenmuth FunShips & Bavarian Belle Riverboat on the Cass River 📷 @michiganaddicts

 Day 1: Meet & Greet

-Breakfast: Get the lay of the land along Frankenmuth’s Main St., and sip organic, cold-pressed juice while you sink your teeth into locally-sourced fare (like Avocado Toast or a Foodie Bowl) at Dig Cafe on North Main St. Or buzz just minutes away to South Main St. and start your day with scratch-made, sustainable food at Honey B’s Eatery.
+Breakfast: Get the lay of the land along Frankenmuth’s Main Street, before buzzing down to South Main to start your day with scratch-made, sustainable food at Honey B’s Eatery.
 Order the Biscuits & Gravy (vegan, if you prefer) or the Southern Benny (a benedict on warm buttermilk biscuit with braised pork and poached egg).

 Choose Your Chariot: Cruise along the flower-lined streets and experience Frankenmuth in unforgettable fashion on a Fantasy Carriage Company or Frankenmuth Carriage Company classic, horse-drawn carriage ride.
 Traveling with friends?
 Book the PedAle Trolley Circle Cruiser for a four- to six-person, circular bike where you can sip pints while you pedal through town!

 Lunch: Located right on Main St., try Tiffany’s Food & Spirits (known for its Sicilian-style pizza, downhome food, and good-times vibe) and enjoy lunch on the front patio overlooking Downtown Frankenmuth.
 Or try locally-grown and -made goodness at Michigan on Main Bar & Grill — like their house-made Ale Brat and a Pretzel — and wash it down with your choice from Michigan’s largest selection of German beers, or one of 17 rotating Michigan craft brews on tap!